PPS Pump Protection Separators

-Saves the pump from excessive wear and Keeps pump energy costs lower.
+Saves the pump from abrasive wear and keeps pump energy costs lower.

 Answer: Flow rate is the most important factor in determining separator size because all LAKOS Separators operate within a prescribed flow range.
-Pipe size is not a factor in model selection so do not use your existing pipe size to determine the separator size.
+It is also important to note the depth, width, submergence, and clearance to the bottom of your well.
+Do not use your existing pipe size to determine the separator size, pipe size is not a factor in model selection.
 Required separator size is often, but not always, smaller than the existing piping, and appropriate hardware is used to match the inlet/outlet size with existing piping.

 Answer: While there are many LAKOS Separators still in service after 15-25 years, there are many variables to the longevity of a LAKOS Separator.
 It can generally be expected to last as long as any other materials of similar construction in that system.
 Environment, fluid chemical make-up, flow, the material of construction, type of solids, and maintenance purging are all important factors to the life of a separator.
 It is important to consider all these factors when purchasing a separator.
 Providing LAKOS with details about your application will ensure your separator meets or exceeds the life expected through your purchase.
 Consult your LAKOS factory representative to obtain the life expectancy in your specific application.